cbrnr/python-intro-short/01-Basics/01-Basics.md

 149.0731707317073
 ```

-Note that Python accepts only parentheses (and not square or curly brackets) even when there are nested expressions:
+Note that Python accepts only regular parentheses (and not square or curly brackets) to group expressions:

 ```python
 >>> ((13 + 6) * 8) / (12 / (2.5 + 1.6))
 51.93333333333333
 ```

-Bear in mind that decimal numbers use a point as decimal separator and not a comma.
+Bear in mind that decimal numbers use a point as decimal separator and not a comma (as is common in German-speaking regions).

-For more advanced calculations such as calculating square roots, logarithms or trigonometric functions, we need to import [`math`](https://docs.python.org/3/library/math.html) from the standard library to use functions from this module.
+For more advanced calculations such as square roots, logarithms, or trigonometric functions, we need to `import `[`math`](https://docs.python.org/3/library/math.html) (part of the standard library) to use functions from the `math` module:

 ```python
 >>> import math